Spring Semester 2021 FAQs:

 Applications missing this information will be considered incomplete and will not be reviewed.
 Ensure that all proper support documentation has been successfully uploaded to your application before submitting.

-The Admissions Committee will only consider documents that are included in your online application.
+The Simon Admissions Committee will only consider documents that are included in your online application.
 We do not accept official paper test score reports at the time of applying and will not be checking for receipt of your official scores until after an offer of admission has been made.

 *Please note: if you took the Duolingo English Test, be sure to send Simon Business School your certified score before submitting your application.

 For individuals testing on or after July 1, 2016, GRE test scores are valid for five years after your test administration date.
-For example, scores for a test taken on July 3, 2016, are reportable through July 2, 2021.
+For example, scores for a test taken on July 3, 2022, are reportable through July 2, 2027.

 Transcripts must be in English or translated to English.
 The translated version should be certified and notarized or otherwise authenticated.
 Both the original and translated transcript should be uploaded to your application.

 No. Screenshots of transcripts are not accepted as supporting documentation.
-We require a scanned copy of your transcript, issued by the institution attended.
+We require a scanned copy of your official transcript, issued by the institution attended.
 We cannot accept a copy of your online academic record.

-In addition to uploading a scanned copy of your official transcript to the online application, you should also upload your diploma, making sure it includes your degree and the date of conferral.
+If your degree conferral (e.g., degree awarded listed on transcript, diploma, or graduation certificate) is not listed on your transcript, in addition to uploading a scanned copy of your official transcript to the online application, you should also upload your diploma, making sure it includes your degree and the date of conferral.

 You do not need to submit new grades.
 The Admissions Committee will contact you for an updated transcript if one is needed.
 If you receive an invitation to interview, you are welcome to share new grades at that time.